retroflex/MMM-AllsvenskanStandings/README.md

 | `showGoalsForAndAgainst` | Whether to show column with number of goals made and let in.
 See the +/- column in the above screenshot.<br />**Default value:** true
 | `showPoints`             | Whether to show column with points.<br />**Default value:** true

+# Customize Looks
+These items have own class names and can be customized via CSS (see css/AllsvenskanStandings.css for example).
+* Header table row
+* Even table rows
+* Odd table rows

 # Todo
 * Customizable row heading texts in config.
 * Allow for columns to be reorganized via config.